God’s Grandmother: Saint Anne

 Dr. Brian Kiczek, also known as the Rosary Doctor, attributes his daughter’s healing to this great saint’s intercession.

-These summer months are a treasure trove of feast days including July 26 when we celebrate the lives of Saints Anne and Joachim—mother and father to Mary—grandmother and grandfather to Jesus.
-Personally, I’ve always been particularly fond of Saint Anne because my own mother and grandmother both had their middle names after this humble and holy woman—and I plan on naming my own daughter after her, arriving just in time for Labor Day!
+These summer months are a treasure trove of feast days including July 26 when we celebrate the lives of Sts.
+Anne and Joachim — mother and father to Mary, and grandmother and grandfather to Jesus.

 Not much is known about these patron saints of grandmothers and grandfathers, but in a recent book entitled God’s Grandmother: Saint Anne by Dr. Brian Kiczek, he talks about a special healing he believes his daughter received through St. Anne’s intercession and examines what we do know about this remarkable woman.